robertDouglass/opengoldbergvariations.org/content/discover/solaris.md

 ## How long do you think you can go without sleep?

 Of course, Kelvin doesn't yet know what's about to happen to him in his sleep.
+He hasn't yet been visited by Rheya.

 ## Well, when you do go to sleep, I find I sleep much better with the door locked.